A Survey on Deep Learning Event Extraction: Approaches and Applications: Preliminary

-The machine reading comprehension model \cite{DBLP:conf/acl/GuoLTLGZZ20, DBLP:conf/acl/ZhengWLDCJZL20, DBLP:conf/aaai/ChenWLW21} can understand a piece of text in natural language and answer questions about it.
+The machine reading comprehension model \cite{DBLP:conf/acl/GuoLTLGZZ20, DBLP:conf/acl/ZhengWLDCJZL20, DBLP:conf/aaai/ChenWLW21} can understand a piece of text in natural language and answer questions about it \cite{DBLP:conf/www/YuanHD21}.
+In the machine reading comprehension-based task, the trigger identification is also to classify whether a word is a trigger.
 Firstly, a question schema is designed for each argument role $r$, called $Q_{r}$.
 Since different event types have different arguments, the model needs to first identify the event type to which the text belongs.
 Then, the argument roles to be extracted are determined according to the event types.
-Finally, the event extraction method based on machine reading comprehension is to input the text $T$, and apply the designed questions $Q_{r}$ one by one to the extraction model.
+Finally, the event extraction method based on machine reading comprehension is to input the text $T$, and apply the designed questions $Q_{r}$ one by one to the extraction model, as shown in Fig. \ref{task}(b).
 The model extracts the answer $A_{r}$, which is the corresponding argument for each argument role $r$.